oldwinterton/some_examples/README.md

-# scube
+# Some Examples
-things from scube
+Some examples, out of context, of things I've done.